cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 ## Adding Cogment to our web client

-The easiest way to add Cogment to any web client is to start with a react app, then do the following three steps
+The easiest way to add Cogment to any web client is to start with a React app, then follow the three steps below:

 1. Install the Javascript SDK using: